 When you want an icon that refers to medicine, use the rod with one snake, called the Rod of Asclepius.
 For commerce (and some other things, see below) use the winged staff with two snakes, called the Caduceus.
 These two symbols have very different meanings!

 The Rod of Asclepius (displayed to the left) is the symbol for the Greco-Roman god Asclepius, known for his connection with medicine.
 It is a rod with one snake.
 The symbol is used today to represent the medical profession.
 You can commonly find this symbol on ambulances and everywhere medical symbols or logos are needed.

-- A rod with two snakes and wings is called the Caduceus.
-It is the symbol for the ancient Greek god Hermes, known for being messenger of the gods, guide of the dead and protector of merchants, shepherds, gamblers, liars, and thieves.
-It is seen today as a symbol of commerce.
+The Caduceus (displayed to the right) is the symbol for the Greco-Roman god Hermes or Mercury.
+It is a staff with two snakes and wings.
+Hermes is known for being a messenger of the gods, protector of merchants, guide to the dead, shepherds, gamblers, liars, and thieves.
+The Caduceus is generally used today as a symbol of commerce.

 - Finn, R., Orlans,D. A., Davenport, G. (1999).
 A much misunderstood caduceus and the case for an aesculapion.
 The Lancet, 353 (9168), 1978. http://dx.doi.org/10.1016/S0140-6736(05)77199-3

 - Wilcox, R. A., & Whitham, E. M. (2003).
 The Symbol of Modern Medicine: Why One Snake Is More Than Two.
 Annals Of Internal Medicine, 138(8), 673. http://www.ncbi.nlm.nih.gov/pubmed/12693891

 - Things you don’t learn in medical school: Caduceus http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4439707/